-Herons and egrets are similar creatures.
+Herons and Egrets are similar creatures.
 Both are long-legged freshwater birds, and both are known for their grace.
-There are technical differences between the two birds, but for the casual observer they’re one and the same.
+There are technical differences between the two birds, but for the casual observer they are one and the same.
 They also both symbolize the same set of traits that could teach us a lot especially in today’s harried life.

 Heron Egret Symbolism Facts & Meaning: A Totem, Spirit & Power Animal